Sprokets/craft-imgixurl/README.md

 2. Then tell Composer to load the plugin:

-        composer require craft-imgixurl/imgixurl
+        composer require sprokets/craft-imgixurl/imgix-url

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for imgixurl.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Imgix Url.

-## imgixurl Overview
+## Imgix Url Overview

 -Insert text here-

-## Configuring imgixurl
+## Configuring Imgix Url

 -Insert text here-

-## Using imgixurl
+## Using Imgix Url

 -Insert text here-

-## imgixurl Roadmap
+## Imgix Url Roadmap

 Some things to do, and ideas for potential features:

 * Release it

-Brought to you by [sprokets](https://sprokets.net)
+Brought to you by [sprokets](https://www.sprokets.com)